robco/docker-robot-runner/README.md

-# Robot Framework on Docker Hardened Images (Python 3.12)
+# Robot Framework on Python Hardened Image

 A minimal Robot Framework container image based on **Docker Hardened Images** (DHI) from `dhi.io`, built with a multi-stage pattern:
 - builder stage uses a `-dev` image to create a venv and install Python deps